 Graduates of the program can find employment in a wide variety of industries including aerospace corporations, analytics and forecasting organizations, chemical or pharmaceutical manufacturers, communications services providers, computer information and software firms, energy systems firms, financial industry, insurance companies, and medical device companies, to name just a few.

 According to Burning Glass Technologies’ Real-Time Job Market Analytics Software, there were approximately 1.2 million US job postings in 2017 for a selection of applied mathematics occupations with an average advertised salary of $85,000, and approximately 125,000 job postings in the “NY-NJ-PA” Metropolitan Statistical Area (MSA) in 2017 with an average advertised salary of $96,000.
 In addition, there were approximately 8,000 US job postings and 400 job postings in the NY-NJ-PA MSA in 2017 for a mathematics secondary teacher.

-Along with the Applied Mathematics (MS) degree, the mathematics department also offers the following options for graduate study: Mathematics with a concentration in Mathematics Education, Mathematics (Combined BS/MAT), and a PhD in Mathematics Education.
+Along with the Applied Mathematics (MS) degree, the Department of Applied Mathematics and Statistics also offers the following options for graduate study: Statistics (MS).

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.

 The Graduate School requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
 Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.